ansys/pyaedt-toolkits-antenna/doc/source/index.rst

         :link: contributing
         :link-type: doc

-        Learn how to contribute to the Antenna Toolkit codebase or documentation.
+        Learn how to contribute to the Antenna toolkit codebase or documentation.

 .. toctree::
    :hidden: